BY MERCY MANIC

 See how obsessions can lead to madness or even death; meet creatures from the other side on the waterfront of New Orleans or in an abandoned graveyard of dolls.
 Visit the clubs, studios, and band rooms of Goths as you follow a cast of characters, who despite tragic pasts still contain an innocence, which can be stolen or corrupted.

 “...I’ve decided it was Gothic Godiva.
 I couldn’t stop myself from eating the whole box!
-I wanted to keep turning the pages.” — Blaire Johnson, author of Alice’s Adventures in Davey Jones’ Locker
+I wanted to keep turning the pages.” — Blaire Johnson

-Sometimes mystical at others in your face, this collection of poem taps both the personal and universal in their blending of worlds.
-As a long-time fringe-dweller and sub-culture junkie, Gray portrays the complexities of people and worlds far from the mainstream and a student of Jung and Thomas Moore equally enthralled with the classic poets as well as Jim Morrison and Keith Flynn A collection of poetry related to the music scene, the goth world, alchemy, psychology, art and the frailties of human nature.
+Sometimes mystical at others in your face, this collection of poems tap both the personal and universal in their blending of worlds.
+As a long-time fringe-dweller and sub-culture junkie, Gray portrays the complexities of people and worlds far from the mainstream.
+A student of Jung and Thomas Moore equally enthralled with the classic poets as well as Jim Morrison.
+A collection of poetry related to the music scene, the goth world, alchemy, psychology, art and the frailties of human nature.